 The main trail runs parallel to the Red Bank Creek from the Allegheny River to Brookville and is near SR 28.
 The trail is easily accessible from Route 28 in New Bethlehem, Hawthorn, Summerville, Heathville and Brookville.
+The Sligo Spur is accessed at mile 6 of the main trail at Lawsonham, it crosses SR 861 and SR68 as it heads north at about a 3% grade to within one mile of Sligo.

 From Pittsburgh: SR 28 North toward New Bethlehem.
 In New Bethlehem, turn left at the first light after the bridge over Red Bank Creek on Lafayette Street, right at the 2nd street to the Trailhead parking and Municipal Lot.
 The trailhead is at MP 20.3 of the trail.
-You could use 301 Wood St., New Bethlehem in your GPS which is next to the trailhead.
+You could use Zack’s Restaurant at 301 Wood St., New Bethlehem in your GPS which is next to the trailhead.
 You can pick up or view a map at the kiosk.
 You could also start at Hawthorn (MP 24) at Walker Flat Road in Hawthorn (use 4019 Brookville St., Hawthorn for GPS), at Summerville (MP 34- use 170 State St., Summerville for GPS) where there is a large parking area and a port-o-john, or the Depot St. Spur in Brookville (40 S. White St.) or at other locations along the trail.

 From Clarion I-80 exit 64: Proceed south on SR66 to New Bethlehem.
 After first light on Wood St./SR 66, pass Spruce St., turn right in next block just after Zack’s Restaurant and trail crossing and before RMS Furniture to trailhead and New Bethlehem Municipal Parking Lot at Mile 20.3 of the trail.